AI Assistant Stories

 Jun 2025

-CVE-2025-32711 (EchoLeak) enabled attackers to steal sensitive corporate data from Microsoft 365 Copilot without any user interaction.
-Hidden prompts embedded in documents or emails were automatically executed when Copilot indexed them, exfiltrating confidential information via image requests.
+CVE-2025-32711 (EchoLeak), discovered by Aim Security researchers and rated CVSS 9.3, enabled attackers to steal sensitive corporate data from Microsoft 365 Copilot without any user interaction.
+Hidden prompts embedded in documents or emails were automatically executed when Copilot indexed them, bypassing cross-prompt injection classifiers and exfiltrating confidential information via encoded image request URLs to attacker-controlled servers.

 Catastrophicby AI productivity assistant